mediacloud/backend/doc/topic_mining.markdown

 Problem: Stories often do not match by the simple approach of matching urls.

-The first problem with simple url matching is that many pages link to redirecting urls that eventually lead to the story in question.
-We mitigate this problem by matching on both the original url and the url that the original url redirects to.
-We also try to match to the guid that we store for our RSS crawled stories, since that guid is sometimes an alternative url for the story.
+The first problem with simple URL matching is that many pages link to redirecting URLs that eventually lead to the story in question.
+We mitigate this problem by matching on both the original URL and the URL that the original url redirects to.
+We also try to match to the guid that we store for our RSS crawled stories, since that guid is sometimes an alternative URL for the story.

-In many cases, there are multiple, non-redirecting urls for the same story.
-Some of those urls are small variations of a common url (for example, with different '#...' anchors tagged onto the end, or with varying case).
-Before matching urls we use a lossy url normalization process that pretty aggressively trims information out of urls that is rarely useful in distinguishing stories (for example, we remove everything after '#' and lowercase all urls).
+In many cases, there are multiple, non-redirecting URLs for the same story.
+Some of those URLs are small variations of a common URL (for example, with different '#...' anchors tagged onto the end, or with varying case).
+Before matching urls we use a lossy URL normalization process that pretty aggressively trims information out of URLs that is rarely useful in distinguishing stories (for example, we remove everything after '#' and lowercase all urls).

-For the full details of our url matching, see [MediaWords::DBI::Stories::get_medium_dup_stories_by_url](../lib/MediaWords/DBI/Stories.pm).
+For the full details of our URL matching, see [MediaWords::DBI::Stories::get_medium_dup_stories_by_url](../lib/MediaWords/DBI/Stories.pm).

-Even with redirect url matching and aggressive url normalization, we still often miss duplicate stories, so we also deduplicate stories by title.
-The basic approach of the title deduplication is to break the title of each story into parts by [-:|] and look for any such part that is the sole title part for any one story and is at least 4 words long and is not the title of a story with a path-less url.
+Even with redirect URL matching and aggressive URL normalization, we still often miss duplicate stories, so we also deduplicate stories by title.
+The basic approach of the title deduplication is to break the title of each story into parts by [-:|] and look for any such part that is the sole title part for any one story and is at least 4 words long and is not the title of a story with a path-less URL.
 Any story in the same media source as that story that includes that title part becomes a duplicate.
 The idea is that we often see duplicate stories not only by exact title but also in the form of 'Trayvon Martin case to go to grand jury' vs. 'Orlando Sentinel: Trayvon Martin case to go to grand jury'.